-- Does my clothing expose too much? (no) - Does my clothing advertise something that is prohibited to minors? (no) - Are there obscene, profane, drug-related, gang-related, inflammatory or implied messages on my clothing? (no) - Would I interview for a job in this outfit? (yes)
+- Does my clothing expose too much? (no) - Does my clothing advertise something that is prohibited to minors? (no) - Are there obscene, profane, drug-related, gang-related, inflammatory or implied messages on my clothing? (no)

 The following styles or manners are expected at L. B. Clarke Middle School: